aridjayarecipes/cutesrecipes.web.app/content/post/2259-recipe-of-ultimate-prunes-ladoo-high-fiber-no-sugar.md

 - "1-2 Tbsp Jaggery optional"
 - "2-3 tsp Ghee"
 recipeinstructions:
-- "Dry roast oats, peanuts &amp; flaxseeds separately."
+- "Dry roast oats, peanuts & flaxseeds separately."
 - "Allow the ingredients to cool slightly."
 - "Firstly, In a Mixer grind oat, flaxseeds/ sesame seeds, chopped prunes into a powder."
-- "Then add peanuts &amp; jaggery and grind into slightly coarse powder."
+- "Then add peanuts & jaggery and grind into slightly coarse powder."
-- "Transfer the ground mixture into a plate and start making ladoos while it&#39;s still warm."
+- "Transfer the ground mixture into a plate and start making ladoos while it's still warm."
 - "If your giving to kids, you can add ghee to the mixture and then make ladoos out of it."
 - "Can be stored in an airtight container for 5-7 days.
 Enjoy this healthy ladoo with your family."
 categories: